EOSLaoMao/BankofStaked-CE/README.md

 ### About
-Bank of Staked is an EOS smart contract aiming to provide cheap CPU and NET lease to both EOS users and EOS developers.
+Bank of Staked is an EOS smart contract aiming to provide cheap CPU&NET lease to both EOS users and developers.
 This contract is build by `EOSLaoMao Team`.

 ### Design

-The UX Bank of Staked wants to achieve is that user can simply transfer certain amount of EOS, then they can get delegetad resource automatically.
-And the undelegate process is also trigged automatically.
+The UX Bank of Staked wants to achieve is that any account could get CPU&NET delegated automatically through a simple transfer, no more action needed.
+And the undelegate process will also be triggered automatically.

-The main logic of Bank of Staked are formed by these three tables:
+The main logic of Bank of Staked are realized through these three tables:

 #### 1. Plan Table

-Plan table holds all avialible plans user can choose, fields are:
+Plan table holds all avialible plans user can choose, main fields are:

 ```
 price			asset; //plan price